-Haunted places in Texas share a rich and colorful history of ghosts and paranormal activity.
-Locations of tragedy, dastardly deeds and deadly gunfights are conjure up spooky tall tales of restless spirits.
+Whether you live in Texas or just happen to be passing through, paranormal enthusiasts have plenty of chances to encounter a ghost.
+You can up those chances by visiting some of Texas's most haunted places, which share a rich and colorful history of ghosts and paranormal activity.
+Locations of tragedy, dastardly deeds, and deadly gunfights conjure up spooky tall tales of restless spirits.

-One of the best-known Texas locations is The Alamo.
-The Battle of the Alamo was a crushing blow to San Antonians.
-Originally a mission to train "uncivilized" Native Americans in Christianity.
-The Alamo later became a fort that was invaded by Santa Anna's armies.
-The soldiers that were killed, dismembered, looted and then buried in a mass grave.
+Remember the Alamo?
+As it turns out, so do the spirits who remain there.
+Located in San Antonio, it's one of Texas's most infamous locations, known for the Battle of the Alamo.
+Originally a mission to train "uncivilized" Native Americans in Christianity, the Alamo later became a fort that was invaded by Santa Anna's armies.
+Soldiers were killed, dismembered, looted, and then buried in a mass grave.

-There are numerous ghost stories at the site.
+With such unrest and violence, it's no surprise the Alamo is rampant with ghost stories and has been for most of its history.
 The first report occurred in 1836 when Santa Anna sent soldiers back to the fort to burn down the church and prevent it from becoming a Texan shrine.
 His soldiers returned claiming guards with flaming sword had surrounded them.
-When Santa Anna sent his General with another detail, they saw a white spectre with balls of fire in his hands and fled in terror.
+When Santa Anna sent his general with another detail, they saw a white spectre with balls of fire in his hands and fled in terror.
 Many visitors have seen sentries standing guarding around the fort.
 Other ghostly apparitions include:

 - Grotesque figures leaving the fort